 The intention of the Training Review Meeting is to take stock of the pupils' progress towards meeting, or hopefully exceeding, the Threshold Standard and Competences and ensuring that gaps or areas for improvement in the pupils' training are addressed effectively in the remaining months of pupillage.
-The Final Review Meeting is intended to provide a final, structured consideration of whether the pupils have met the Threshold Standard and Competences allowing supervisors (or Head of Pupillage) to sign the Certificate of Satisfactory Completion of Pupillage.
+The Final Review Meeting is intended to provide a final, structured consideration of whether the pupils have met the Threshold Standard and Competences allowing supervisors (or Chair of the Pupillage Recruitment Committee) to sign the Certificate of Satisfactory Completion of Pupillage.